Our Progress

 Tackling Climate Change in the Vale of Glamorgan

-The local environment is a huge asset to the Vale with 60 kilometers of coastal path, beautiful countryside and country parks and a significant agricultural economy.
-The Vale is a wonderful place to live and to visit but this puts pressure on the environment as we balance our economic, social and cultural well being ensuring we respect the environment.
+The local environment and natural world are huge assets to the Vale with 60 kilometres of coastal path, beautiful countryside and country parks and a significant agricultural economy.
+However, climate change is putting pressure on the environment as we balance our economic, social and cultural well-being ensuring we respect the environment and nature.

 In 2019 PSB partners launched the Vale PSB Climate Charter

-The Charter builds on the steps already taken to protect and enhance the Vale’s environment since the Climate Emergency declaration in 2019.
-It sets out a series of key actions for PSB partners, both within their own organisations and to act in partnership, with the aim of managing and limiting the effects of climate change:
+The Charter sets out a series of key commitments for PSB partners, both within their own organisations and to act in partnership, with the aim of managing and limiting the effects of the climate and nature emergencies:

 Food Vale